Tryfan North Ridge Scramble from Ogwen

 Limited parking available.
 Pavement parkers on the A5 will rightly be ticketed.

-Tryfan North Ridge Scramble from Ogwen Route Map and GPX Download
+Tryfan North Ridge Scramble from Ogwen Ordnance Survey Map and GPX File Download

 The Tryfan North Ridge Scramble is a challenging route of contrasts.
 Start off from Llyn Ogwen by climbing up to the Summit of Tryfan and the twin obelisks of Adam and Eve, along Tryfan’s North Ridge – the longest sustained grade 1 scramble in Snowdonia (with a down scramble on Tryfan’s South Ridge to boot).
 Finish this one off by ending the day in a more sedate manner by stopping off at the Glyderau’s two main lakes of Llyn Bochlwyd and Llyn Idwal.
 Those after a challenge can continue over Bristly Ridge and complete the Bochlwyd Horseshoe.